anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.rst

   - **Architecture**

-    - Distibuted deployment model across the ecosystem.
-It should be possbile to deploy workload at the extreme edge, which would allow realtime processing for video, and offload processing for network load prediction, which would support the Quality of Experience tat is defined for such a use case
+    - Distributed deployment model across the ecosystem.
+It should be possible to deploy workload at the extreme edge, which would allow real-time processing for video, and offload processing for network load prediction, which would support the Quality of Experience that is defined for such a use case
     - The use case covers should allow the placement at the management plane and control plane (e.g. Core, Edge domain)
-    - There are high-leve requirements requirement for such a use case (e.g. latency of 1ms, available bandwidth 8 Gps
+    - There are high-level requirements requirement for such a use case (e.g. latency of 1ms, available bandwidth 8 Gbps)

 - **Use Case #6 - Digital Twins for Manufacturing**

   - **Business Objectives**

-    Providing the capability to design and create a product/service as a Digital Twin which can be tested before moving in to Production environment.
+    Providing the capability to design and create a product/service as a Digital Twin which can be tested before moving into Production environment.
 Therefore, only once acceptance is achieved in the digital world, the service would be available.
-This leads to extreme reduction of Total Cost of Ownership (TCO), and minimize the risks that are comonly associated to a design and testing of a service for industrial enviroment.
+This leads to extreme reduction of Total Cost of Ownership (TCO), and minimize the risks that are commonly associated to a design and testing of a service for industrial environment.

   - **Targeted Segments**